-It's designed to handle reasonably large accelerations during launch, a critical feature for all tube-launch applications.
-Also, the Coyote UAS is ideal for improved surveillance imagery, enhanced targeting capability, near real-time damage assessment and reduced threat to manned aircraft.
+The Coyote UAS can handle reasonably large accelerations during launch, a critical feature for all tube-launch applications.
+It’s ideal for improved surveillance imagery, enhanced targeting capability, near real-time damage assessment and reduced threat to manned aircraft.

 In addition to U.S. Department of Defense missions, the versatile Coyote UAS is also used by the National Oceanic and Atmospheric Administration for hurricane tracking and modeling.
 NOAA successfully deployed six Coyote systems from a hurricane hunter into the eye of Hurricane Maria in 2017.
 Navigating Maria's winds of greater than 100 miles per hour, the systems gathered and transmitted storm information directly to the National Hurricane Center.
 The affordable Coyote UAS meets current P-3 mission requirements and is developed and tested to save lives, reduce operational costs and provide tactical surveillance data.

 The Coyote UAS has completed flight tests for multiple U.S. government customers and demonstration programs.
 Additionally, tube launch development is underway for land- and ship-based applications.

 • Performs surveillance imagery, targeting capability and real-time damage assessment